yousufmsoliman/geometry-central/docs/docs/surface/geometry/quantities.md

 This page enumerates the surface geometry quantities available in geometry central.

 Recall that these quantities are each associated with a [geometry interface](geometry.md#geometry-hierarchy) specifying what can be computed from the given input data.
 Instantiating a geometry from data, like a `VertexPositionGeometry` extends these interfaces and gives access to all of the quantities therein.
-Quantities should usually be accessed via [managed caches](geometry.md#managed-quantities).
+Quantities should usually be accessed via the [managed caches](geometry.md#managed-quantities), as in the example below.

-Typical usage:
 ```cpp
 #include "geometrycentral/surface/geometry.h"
 #include "geometrycentral/surface/meshio.h"